Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 Everything is in there.

-And that's why two yarns can seem similar... but behave in completely different ways.
+And that's why two yarns can seem similar... but behave completely differently.

 One will last over time.
 The other won't.